superfly/docs/networking/custom-domains-with-fly.html.md

   - ssl
   - custom domains
   - guide
+redirect_from:
+  - /docs/app-guides/custom-domains-with-fly/
 ---

 In a hurry and just need a quick how-to for a simple custom domain configuration?
-See [Use a custom domain](/docs/apps/custom-domain/).
+See [Use a custom domain](/docs/networking/custom-domain/).

 An application's brand is often encapsulated in its domain name, and that in turn is wrapped with value.
 So being able to configure secure custom domains is essential.